RosettaCommons/documentation/coupled-moves.md

 ## [6.2] Controlling KIC loop size

 This setting is a bit complicated.
+The default should be fine for the vast majority of applications.

 * `-coupled_moves::kic_loop_size` only applies when using `-coupled_moves::backbone_mover=kic`.
 * The parameter set by `-coupled_moves::kic_loop_size` (hereafter *n*) is used to calculate the final *loop size* in residues.
 * "Loop" here doesn't refer to secondary structure, just to a segment of residues.